How to configure SuSE Linux settings in Endpoint Central?

 - Verify if you have purchased sufficient licenses for your patching requirements.

 - Provide the valid registration code that is available for your SuSE subscription.
-A registration code is required to validate your subscription and download metadata files and patch binaries for your SuSE machines.
+Endpoint Central requires registration code to validate your subscription and download metadata files and patch binaries for your SuSE machines.

 - You will find the registration code on the SuSE portal

-This section explains the processes involved in patching SuSE systems with the help of an architecture diagram.
+This section explains the processes involved in patching SuSE systems using Endpoint Central with the help of an architecture diagram.

 Steps involved in the process of scanning and patch deployment:

-- a) The Central server syncs supported latest patches information from ManageEngine's central Patch Repository.
+- a) The Endpoint Central server syncs supported latest patches information from ManageEngine's central Patch Repository.

-b) It then downloads the metadata files from SuSE repository.
+b) The Endpoint Central downloads the metadata files from SuSE repository.
 This data is required for scanning missing dependencies in SuSE machines.